BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 #### **Setting Filter Parameters**
 * Need to select appropriate taxanomic level to filter
 * The below table was generated with: --param bestsum_$clade_rank--keys=no-hit,$clade # this keeps only reads with blast hits from that clade, and reads with no blast hits
+  - the filessizes and names for the lr mapping files seem off, im remapping eveything manually to see if it fixes anything
+  - floating point error when generating calcuts, probably due to PB.stats containing only 0s
+* need to decide on cutoffs - reread the forum post, get the script working (so i know the issues im having arent user error), then email the dev

 | Clade      | Size (Gb) | Contigs | Completeness | Duplication|
 |------------|-----------|---------|--------------|------------|